 Find answers to the most common questions about MIOR wheelchair ramps, pricing, installation, warranty, and technical specifications.

-Request Quote →MIOR wheelchair ramps start from approximately €800-€1,200 for a standard 2-meter roll-up ramp (ROLL model).
-Foldable models (FOLD) cost €900-€1,400 depending on length.
-Fixed vehicle ramps (DRIVE) range between €1,500-€2,500.
+Request Quote →MIOR wheelchair ramps start from approximately €1,100 for a standard 2-meter roll-up ramp (ROLL model, 80 cm wide).
+Foldable models (FOLD) cost €1,000-€1,600 depending on length and width.
+Fixed vehicle ramps (DRIVE) range between €1,300-€2,200.
 Exact prices depend on length, width, and configuration.
 Use our ramp calculator for an immediate price indication.
-Note: Series production starts in 2026, reservations are now possible.

 Yes!
 The MIOR ROLL roll-up wheelchair ramp is specially designed for use without drilling, screws, or permanent attachment.
 Perfect for rental properties, historic buildings, or temporary solutions.
 The ramp remains stable through its own weight (8.2 kg/m) and anti-slip profile.
 For ramps longer than 220 cm, we recommend optional support legs for extra stability.
 Both FOLD and ROLL models are suitable for use without fixed mounting.